 #didyouknow that obesity can also shorten your dog’s life AND reduce their quality of life?
-It can be upto 2 years on the average off the life of an average dog.
+On average, it can take up to 2 years off the life of a dog.
 This equates to around 8 years off a human life!

 What can I do?

 So what can you do if you think your pet is overweight?
 With the weather becoming brighter, lighter and warmer why not take your best bud out for a #walk.
 It’s scientifically proven that exercise, even walking, and being outdoors can improve your mental and physical health, so what have you got to lose!!
 If you take the plunge, why not tag us in pictures of your walks #rowanvets #walk.
 We’d LOVE to see you and your pet getting healthy and fit.